-Special Students enroll as full-time students (36 units), in a research course and/or coursework numbered 100 or higher, which may be transferred to their home institution.
-Special Student appointments are allowed for one year, renewable each year up to a maximum of three years.
-Special Students will not be considered to be working toward a Caltech degree, and courses taken under this program cannot be used to fulfill the requirements for a Caltech degree, nor does registration count toward the minimum residency requirement for an advanced degree.
+Special Students are a classification of visiting students who are currently on leave from another graduate degree program and are invited by a Caltech faculty host to conduct research for a limited duration.
+These students are eligible to receive academic transfer credit to be reflected on a Caltech transcript and may receive a stipend.
+Full-time enrollment, in a graduate research course and/or coursework numbered 100 or higher, is required and credits may be transferred to the home institution.
+Special Students, however, will not be considered to be working toward a Caltech degree, and courses taken under this program cannot be used to fulfill the requirements for a Caltech degree, nor does registration count toward the minimum residency requirement for an advanced degree.
+Special Student appointments are granted for a minimum of one term to one year, renewable each year up to a maximum of three years.
+Special Students are required to provide proof of vaccinations in accordance with Institute policies, and any other required medical and immunization records for the duration of the visit.

-Special Students are eligible for the same privileges as regularly enrolled graduate students, and will be charged for the relevant tuition and fees.
-Short-term Special Students that do not need academic credit must still enroll in a research class for a minimum number of units and will be billed tuition and fees based on the level of enrollment and the length of stay.
-For those students who receive a Caltech stipend, tuition remission will be charged to the faculty hosts' supporting grant to cover the tuition and fees assessment.
-Special Students who do not receive a Caltech stipend will be charged a reduced tuition and fees rate.
+Special Students are eligible for Caltech benefits and other student privileges as defined by their enrollment status.
+Special Students who receive a full Caltech stipend will also receive tuition and fees coverage, paid by the faculty host.
+Special Students who do not receive a Caltech stipend will be responsible for paying a reduced tuition and fees rate.
 (For current rates, see the Expense Summary.)